MrAirspace/aircraft-flight-schedules/README.md

 (time roughly chosen to have reasonable ops in all continents - no midnight situation in major markets)

 Please use in line with license defined in this repository.
 No guarantee, liability, warranty

+Note the database contains flights per aircraft (per season).
+If you want to extract historic flights to/from a certain airport, you need to extract those from all a/c files - based on your airport in the origin/destination.
+If you need support with this, please get in touch.